gopuman/SHRUG/README.md

-SHRUG is simple Python library that enables users to anonymize source and destination IP addresses in packet traces.
+SHRUG is a simple Python library that lets users anonymize source and destination IP addresses in packet traces.
 As of the current release, SHRUG supports the following anonymization algorithms:

 1. Randomizer algorithm (**randomizer**)
 2. Prefix Preserving algorithm (**prefAnon**) [Using [CryptoPAn](https://github.com/Yawning/cryptopan)]